 Due to COVID-19 restrictions, volunteers must drive their personal vehicle to and from the work site.
-No carpooling allowed.
+We will keep these distances as short as possible and a mileage reimbursement may be available in certain situations.
+Carpooling will be dependent on current COVID-19 safety protocols.